JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

-Crash, restart, and pick up exactly where it left off — with memory intact.
-Spawn a sandboxed Linux agent in one API call: filesystem, headless browser, shell, HTTP, persistent memory, and a signed identity, all pre-wired.
+Give each agent a persistent Linux workspace in one API call — filesystem, headless browser, shell, HTTP, persistent memory, and a signed identity, pre-wired.
+If a run is interrupted, the agent restarts and resumes from the last completed step.
 Bring your own model key.

 No credit cardFree tier · 1 agent-hourWORKS WITH:Anthropic SDKOpenAI SDK